 At My World ABA, we accept most insurance providers including Medicaid, Cigna, Aetna, UMR, and others.
 Insurance providers take the stress out of payment plans.
 Through our services, children receive the highest level of care and attention they deserve.

-My World ABA is the leading center for ABA treatment in Springfield, MO.
+My World ABA is the leading center for ABA treatment in Springfield and Joplin, MO.
 Our team works with your child using certified ABA therapy techniques to help them learn more about themselves and the world around them.
 We support your child by creating an inclusive environment where they can play, build friendships, and be themselves.
 To learn more about our services or answer additional questions, visit our website online or call (417) 818-5784 today.